Asking customers to pay for a promotion? How does it build customer loyalty and retention rates? Read our case study to learn more.

-Zooplus offers their regular customers a “Cost Reduction Program” which allows them to save 3% of every purchase.
-The invitation to join the program appears in the customer’s cart at the checkout.
+Zooplus offers their regular customers a “Cost Reduction Program” which allows them to save 3% off every purchase.
+The invitation to join the loyalty program conveniently appears in the customer’s cart at the checkout.
 The cost of getting the fixed discount is small and dependent on a chosen expiration date.
 For example, to use the promotion until the end of the year, customers have to pay an additional 10 PLN fee, equivalent to a nominal €2.5.

 Every time a customer uses their discount, their savings and order history are updated in the customer profile.
-Zooplus allows a customer to discount their purchases as long as the total value of the order history doesn't cross a maximum of 12500 PLN (€2912).
-Besides the maximum amount of all orders, Zooplus also assigns a minimum required value to each purchase.
+Zooplus allows a customer to discount their purchases as long as the total value of the order history doesn't exceed a maximum of 12500 PLN (€2912).
+Besides the maximum amount of all orders, Zooplus also assigns a minimum required value for each purchase.
 Both limits help to secure their budget and also help the store to upsell.

 The program is available only in the native country and costs of delivery are not included in the discount.
-An essential element is that the fixed discount is always limited in time.
+The essential element is that the fixed discount is always limited in time.
 However, available options offer only long-term expiration dates.

 Now, we’re going to explain why this idea works and builds a loyal audience for Zooplus.

 It may seem that forcing a customer to pay for access to a promotion is at best risky if not plainly foolish.

 In fact, this tactic makes the incentive work more effectively than if offered to customers for free.
 Why?